 This article explains more about how to choose a coffee grinder:

-Perfect Budget Burr Coffee Grinders
+Best Budget Burr Coffee Grinders

 And I’ve also done this video on the best coffee grinders under £200:

-When it comes to the milk side of things, stand-alone espresso coffee machines will always come with a steam wand of some description.
+When it comes to the milk side of things, stand-alone espresso machines will always come with a steam wand of some description.
 The cheaper domestic espresso machines usually come with a panarello wand, which is a steam pipe with a sheath around it with a hole on the side.
 The air is introduced automatically via this hole.

 Bean to cup coffee machines